ibraheem4/ibraheem4/README.md

 ### Technical Skills & Expertise

-- Full-stack development across multiple languages including TypeScript, Python, and various web frameworks
+- Full-stack development in TypeScript, Python, Golang, and modern web frameworks
 - Cloud and infrastructure expertise (AWS, Azure)
 - High-performance CLI tools and APIs
 - Secure application development with focus on cybersecurity and compliance best practices